 Cindy: One benefit we already mentioned.
 On the train, you can get up to walk around whenever you want, whereas on a plane, you can walk around briefly in a more crowded space only when the seat belt sign is off.
-The seats on the train are larger and more comfortable than economy airline seats as well, so it is just generally more comfortable.
+The seats on the train are larger with plenty of legroom, and they are more comfortable than economy airline seats as well, so it is just generally more comfortable.

 Mark: And you can keep all your luggage with you, so you don't have to worry about needing something only to realize it's in your checked bag in the cargo area of the plane.

 Cindy: An even bigger benefit, though, is being able to stop in multiple places along the way.
 We spent a day in Chicago, two nights in New Orleans, two nights in Houston, two nights in Arizona, three nights in San Francisco, and two nights in Denver.

 Q: Are there any specific benefits to using Amtrak's USA Rail Pass?

 Cindy: The price is the biggest benefit.
 There is no way we would have been able to drive all those miles for the price we paid for our rail passes.